-The two fractionation units at Keyera's Fort Saskatchewan complex were fully utilized in the second quarter.
+The two fractionation units at Keyera's Fort Saskatchewan complex were fully utilized in the third quarter.
 Fractionation capacity in Alberta continues to be in high demand as strong commodity prices have resulted in increased drilling activity.
-As a result, Keyera expects the utilization of its fractionation units to remain near nameplate capacity for the remainder of 2022.
+As a result, Keyera expects its fractionation units to be fully utilized for the remainder of 2022 and into 2023.

-Condensate volumes delivered through Keyera's condensate system in the second quarter were marginally lower than the first quarter of 2022 and same period in the prior year, primarily due to reduced condensate volume requirements from certain oil sands producers that completed maintenance activities during this period.
-The lower condensate volumes do not have a significant financial impact to Keyera due to long-term, take-or-pay arrangements in place with several major oil sands producers.
+Condensate demand from oil sands producers is generally lower during the summer months as warmer seasonal temperatures can reduce the volume of condensate required for blending into bitumen.
+Despite this, volumes delivered through Keyera's condensate system remained strong in the third quarter of 2022 and were 5% higher than the same period in the prior year.
+The higher condensate volumes do not have a significant financial impact to Keyera due to long-term, take-or-pay arrangements in place with several major oil sands producers.
 Under these agreements, Keyera provides a variety of services including diluent transportation, storage and rail offload services in the Edmonton/Fort Saskatchewan area.

 The AEF facility is operated by the Liquids Infrastructure segment and provides iso-octane processing services to the Marketing segment on a fee-for-service basis.
-The facility's operational performance continued to be strong through the second quarter of 2022 as iso-octane production averaged slightly above the facility's nameplate capacity.
-Beginning in September, the AEF facility is expected to be offline for approximately six weeks to complete its scheduled maintenance turnaround.
-The cost of the turnaround is currently estimated to be \$60 million and includes the replacement of the facility's catalysts.
-While the facility is offline, Keyera is expecting to complete other maintenance capital projects that are included in the cost estimate above.
+In September, Keyera took the AEF facility offline for its scheduled maintenance turnaround which was successfully completed over a six-week period.
+The facility resumed operations in mid-October.
+The maintenance turnaround was completed on budget at a total cost of approximately \$60 million, including the replacement of the facility's catalyst.
 Keyera's investment in the maintenance turnaround at AEF is to ensure the facility runs efficiently and reliably for the long-term.